Uni-ControlNet: All-in-One Control to Text-to-Image Diffusion Models: Experiments

 \subsection{Comparison with Existing Methods}

-Here we compare our Uni-ControlNet with ControlNet \cite{zhang2023adding} and T2I-Adapter (CoAdapter) \cite{mou2023t2i}.
+Here we compare our Uni-ControlNet with ControlNet (Multi-ControlNet) \cite{zhang2023adding}, GLIGEN \cite{li2023gligen} and T2I-Adapter (CoAdapter) \cite{mou2023t2i}.
 Since Composer \cite{huang2023composer} is not open-sourced and trained from scratch, we do not include it in comparisons.

 \textbf{Quantitative Comparison:} For quantitative evaluation, we use the validation set of COCO2017~\citep{lin2014microsoft} at a resolution of $512\times 512$.
 Since this set contains 5k images, and each image has multiple captions, we randomly select one caption per image resulting in 5k generated images for our evaluation.
-We report the FID~\citep{heusel2017gans} in Table~\ref{table-fid}.
 It is important to note that for quantitative comparison, we limit our testing to different single conditions only.
-Additionally, we use Style$\backslash$Content to represent the global condition as there are different settings in the ControlNet and T2I-Adapter.
+Additionally, we use Style$\backslash$Content to represent the global condition as there are different settings in the ControlNet, GLIGEN and T2I-Adapter.
+For the ControlNet, the content condition refers to the content shuffle in ControlNet-V1.1.
 As T2I-Adapter does not take the MLSD and HED conditions into account, it has no results for MLSD and HED.
-Our model reveals superior performance across most conditions quantitatively compared to existing approaches.
+Similarly, GLIGEN does not consider the MLSD and sketch conditions, resulting in the absence of results for MLSD and sketch.